napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

     ]
 }
 ```

-As you see can see the `Buffer` property of the PlaybackComponent points to the audio file resource and the `Input` property of the OutputComponent points to the PlaybackComponent using the `mID` as an identifier.
+As you see can see the `Buffer` property of the PlaybackComponent points to the audio file resource and the `Input` property of the OutputComponent points to the PlaybackComponent.
+Both use the `mID` property as an identifier.
 Now save the JSON file and fire up your app in your IDE of choice and you will see a blank window and hear the audio file being played on the default sound device.

 App logic {#app_logic}